 Discussion.
 Aquatic pesticide application projects are in the public interest when projects are conducted for public health or public resource protection purposes, and in a manner that protects public safety, insures the long-term protection of the environment, and does not have long-term impacts on beneficial uses of water.
-The State Water Board, the California Legislature, and the USEPA have recognized the need for these types of projects, and found that their implementation is consistent with the maximum benefit to the public.
+The State Water Board, the California Legislature, and the USEPA recognized the need for these types of projects, and found that their implementation is consistent with the maximum benefit to the public.

-For example, in the State Water Board's Statewide General NPDES Permit for Aquatic Weed Control (General Permit No. CAG990005), findings were made that aquatic pesticides projects (under certain circumstances) were needed in order to protect beneficial uses such as municipal and agricultural water supply, recreation, and human health, and that these projects are in the best interest of the people of the State (General NPDES Permit for Aquatic Weed Control, Finding 24, page 4).
-Similarly, the California Legislature has found that "the protection of Californians against the discomforts and economic effects of vector-borne diseases, which is often done with aquatic pesticides, is an essential public service that is vital to public health, safety and welfare" (Health & Safety Code section 2001(b)(3); Senate Bill 1588 (2002)).
+For example, in the State Water Board's Statewide General NPDES Permit for Aquatic Weed Control (General Permit No. CAG990005), findings were made that aquatic pesticides projects (under certain circumstances) were needed in order to protect beneficial uses such as municipal and agricultural supply, recreation, and human health, and that this use is in the best interest of the people of the State (Finding 24, page 4).

+Similarly, the California Legislature has found that "the protection of Californians against the discomforts and economic effects of vector-borne diseases is an essential public service that is vital to public health, safety and welfare" (Health & Safety Code section 2001(b)(3); Senate Bill 1588 (2002)).

 The USEPA has recognized the importance of certain aquatic pesticide applications to the public interest.
-A relevant example is found in a May 1, 2001 letter from Alexis Strauss, USEPA, Director - Water Division, to Edward C. Anton, Acting Executive Director, State Water Resources Control Board, which grants approval of the "Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California" (also known as the "SIP").
-The SIP, which implements priority pollutant criteria for toxic pollutants contained in the California Toxics Rule contains provisions for "categorical exceptions" for resource or pest management, pest eradication, or fishery management activities, which are the same types of projects that may qualify for the waste discharge prohibition exemption proposed here.
+A relevant example is found in its May 1, 2001 letter to the State Water Board, which grants approval of the Policy for Implementation of Toxics Standards for Inland Surface Waters, Enclosed Bays, and Estuaries of California (SIP) for California Toxics Rule priority pollutant criteria.
+The SIP contains provisions for "categorical exceptions" for resource or pest management, pest eradication, or fishery management; the same types of projects that may qualify for the waste discharge prohibition exemption proposed here.
 The EPA granted approval of the categorical exception approach, stating:

-"We recognize the important public interest and statutory impetus associated with the listed resource management measures, and the potential need to use these measures to protect certain beneficial uses.
+"We recognize the important public interest and statutory impétus associated with the listed resource management measures, and the potential need to use these measures to protect certain beneficial uses.
 We also recognize the inherent tension created, from time to time, by the need to carry out such measures in the absence of feasible alternatives and the measures' potential impact on aspects of the beneficial uses.
 The categorical exception is a reasonable exercise of the state's regulatory discretion to address these interests and needs while protecting beneficial uses of the receiving water as a whole."